-Ross Barkley: Everton midfielder 'wants new challenge' says Koeman
+Ross Barkley: Everton '100%' expect midfielder to leave club

 Barkley, 23, has one year left on his contract but has failed to sign a new deal.

-"We made a good offer of a contract, he declined," said Koeman on Wednesday.
+"We made a good offer of a contract.
+He declined," said Koeman.

 Koeman also said he is still interested in Swansea City midfielder Gylfi Sigurdsson after the Welsh club rejected a £40m bid from the Toffees.